Lazy Luddite Log

 Singing

-I have always enjoyed singing and it is the only 'instrument' I have ever developed any skill with (setting aside tapping a pattern on your lap).
+I have always enjoyed singing and it is the only 'instrument' I ever developed any skill with (setting aside tapping a pattern on your lap).
 I have been involved in a few amateur choral groups from my uni days onwards but at present I only sing along to recorded music.
-The choral experience enhances the fun of this however as I frequently sing the 'backing' parts and sometimes sing in close-harmony.
+The choral experience enhances the fun of this, however, as I frequently sing the backing vocals or improvise in close-harmony.
 Singing with my iPod as I walk along the street is fun but sometimes a bit embarrassing if suddenly I become aware of another person walking by!

 Political History